dtcenter/METplus/docs/Release_Guide/coordinated.rst

 recent bugfix version.

 The following instructions assume that all of the official or bugfix component releases have already been created.
-Note however that some of these steps can be started prior the completion of the component releases.
+Note, however, that some of these steps can be started prior the completion of the component releases.